Stability of political structures modeled by simplicial complexes under mediation, splitting, and shellability

 If we consider the set of issues $I=\{p_1,p_2,\ldots,p_m\}$ for some $m\leq k+1$, the weighted stability of the corresponding political structure $\mathcal{P}=(P_1,P_2,\ldots,P_m)$ is then given by

 \end{example} \end{section}

-\begin{section}{The independence complex of a graph as a political structure} Here we describe a natural way to model political structures using graphs.
+\begin{section}{The independence complex of a graph as a political structure} Here we describe a natural way to model political structures using graphs and provide two illustrative examples.

 Consider a graph $G=(V,E)$ with $k+1$ vertices.
 Assume that the vertices of $G$ represent the agents.
 Let any two agents connected by an edge in $G$ be in conflict and therefore unable to appear together in any viable configuration.
 In this setting, the set of all viable configurations corresponds precisely to the independence complex $I(G)$ of the graph $G$, which is the simplicial complex whose faces are the independent sets of vertices of $G$.

 For a formal definition and more on independence complexes, including their connection to shellability, see \cite{Engstrom}. \begin{example} Suppose $k+1 = n$ agents are arranged along a path, and each is in conflict with its immediate neighbors.
 Then the viable configurations correspond to independent sets in the path graph $P_n$.
 The $f$-vector entries of this political structure $P = I(P_n)$ count the subsets of $[n]=\{1,\ldots,n\}$ with no consecutive elements.
 In particular,

 Using the well-known fact that the total number of all faces of $I(P_n)$ is $(n+2)$-th Fibonacci number $F_{n+2}$, we obtain that